pscon/nextjs-todo-app/README.md

-# TaskFlow - Modern Todo Application
+# Pscon-Todoify - Modern Todo Application

 A streamlined, responsive todo application built with Next.js, TypeScript, and React Query that allows users to manage tasks effectively with filtering and persistence capabilities.